yaryrslv/SimpleWebApp/README.md

 EntityFramework and Identity used.

-- Add ConnectionString for Identity to AppSettings file.
+- Add ConnectionString for Identity to <strong>AppSettings</strong> file.
 - Create Database and Table in your MS SQL Server:
 ```sql
 CREATE TABLE %YourTableName% (